 Tendayi is a Community Researcher and Community Connector, with 16 years’ experience primary school teaching from Zimbabwe, 2 years in FE college in England.
 Tendayi has 13 years’ experience in all aspects of community work in various roles (voluntary and paid work) has held several management roles: Management Chairperson for Manchester Refugee Support Network (MRSN), Committee Member (MRSN) Secretary Zimbabwe Women’s Organisation (ZIWO).

-Rose is also the chair of Mama Health and Poverty Partnership -MHaPP, a partnership of 14 Black women led organisations that provide services for Black women in Greater Manchester.
+Rose is also the chair of Mama Health and Poverty Partnership -MHaPP, a partnership of 14 Black women-led organisations that provide services for Black women in Greater Manchester.

-Karen Saville Croft
+Karen Saville Croft - Community Connector

-Karen is an ordinary person who has had some extra ordinary experiences both personal and professional within the statutory, third and community sectors over a forty-year period.
+Karen is an ordinary person who has had some extraordinary experiences both personal and professional within the statutory, third, and community sectors over a forty-year period.
 These experiences have directed and informed her beliefs, values and practice not only as a registered social worker / Mental Capacity Act / Best Interests Assessor but more importantly as a human being with a passion for change and improvement.

 Karen started her career in nursing moving to community work and advocacy work in the 1990’s designing and delivering volunteer advocacy in partnership with disabled citizens.
-From 2013 to 2017 Karen supported and managed a team responsible for the modernisation and implementation of personalised Health & Social Care policy and process including the design, facilitation and delivery of bespoke training to Local Authority and Health staff, Independent and Internal providers to build confidence, resilience and ensure best practice.
-Personally, Karen has for the past six years managed a substantial personal health budget with her husband including all aspects of recruitment, training, quality assurance, positive risk management in a personalised way that not only satisfies the requirements of the CHC / CCG policy and practice but ensures he is living not existing.
+From 2013 to 2017 Karen supported and managed a team responsible for the modernisation and implementation of personalised Health & Social Care policy and processes including the design, facilitation, and delivery of bespoke training to Local Authority and Health staff, Independent and Internal providers to build confidence, resilience and ensure best practice.
+Personally, Karen has for the past six years managed a substantial personal health budget with her husband including all aspects of recruitment, training, quality assurance, positive risk management in a personalized way that not only satisfies the requirements of the CHC / CCG policy and practice but ensures he is living not existing.

-Karen is an In Control Associate and having completed the first Partners in Policy making Course in 1996 has regularly presented on the course throughout the UK in addition to voluntary work within the local community.
-Passionate about people, life and community as demonstrated through her voluntary work with SAWN, Karen is also passionate about death having supported many people from all walks of life to have the best death of their choice with dignity, love and respect where possible.
+Karen is an In Control Associate and having completed the first Partners in Policymaking Course in 1996 has regularly presented on the course throughout the UK in addition to voluntary work within the local community.
+Passionate about people, life, and community as demonstrated through her voluntary work with SAWN, Karen is also passionate about death having supported many people from all walks of life to have the best death of their choice with dignity, love, and respect where possible.
 Karen has recently undertaken a Funeral Celebrancy course to enhance her practice.